A specialization inequality for tropical complexes

-We outline the structure of the proof, which will also serve to explain the necessity of the robustness and affine hypotheses.
-Following the proof of the specialization inequality for curves, our specialization inequality essentially follows from our definition of~$h^0$ given a specialization function which preserves linear equivalence, effectivity of divisors, and point containment.
-Compatibility of linear equivalence was proved in~\cite{cartwright-complexes}.
-However, for an effective divisor~$D$, the specialization,~$\rho(D)$ of an effective divisor~$D$ is not always effective, so we introduce a refined specialization in Section~\ref{sec:refined}, which is always effective, and is an element of the same complete linear series as~$\rho(D)$.
-Note that the refined specialization is not necessarily supported on the $(n-1)$-dimensional simplices of~$\Delta$, and so our specialization theorem necessarily requires a framework that includes divisors which intersect the interior of the $n$-dimensional simplices, as explained in Section~\ref{s:tropical-complexes}.
+We now outline the structure of the proof of Theorem~\ref{t:specialization}, which helps to explain the necessity of the robustness and affine hypotheses.
+Following the proof of the specialization inequality for curves, our specialization inequality essentially follows from our definition of~$h^0$ given a specialization map which preserves linear equivalence, effectivity of divisors, and point containment.
+Preservation of linear equivalence was proved in~\cite{cartwright-complexes}.
+However, for an effective divisor~$D$, the specialization,~$\rho(D)$, is not always effective, so we introduce a refined specialization in Section~\ref{s:refined}, which is effective and is linearly equivalent to~$\rho(D)$.
+Note that, unlike $\rho(D)$, the refined specialization is not necessarily supported on the $(n-1)$-dimensional simplices of~$\Delta$, and so our specialization theorem necessarily requires a framework that includes divisors which intersect the interior of the $n$-dimensional simplices, as explained in Section~\ref{s:tropical-complexes}.

 Although our proof does not use this technology explicitly, the refined specialization of a divisor~$D$, and its relationship to point containment, can be understood in terms of the projection of $D$ to the skeleton of the Berkovich analytification.
 More specifically, by results going back to Berkovich~\cite{berkovich}, the dual complex~$\Delta$ embeds into, and is a strong deformation retract of, the analytification of the general fiber of~$\X$.
-Restricting to effective divisors in order to avoid cancellation, we have: \begin{prop} If $D$ is an effective divisor in the general fiber of~$\X$, then the projection of the analytification of $D$ to the skeleton defined by $\X$ equals the support of the refined specialization of $D$ together with a finite set of polyhedra, all of dimensions at most $n-2$. \end{prop}
+Restricting to effective divisors in order to avoid cancellation, we have: \begin{prop} If $D$ is an effective divisor in the general fiber of~$\X$, then the projection of the analytification of $D$ to the skeleton defined by $\X$ is the union of the refined specialization of $D$ together with a finite set of polyhedra, all of dimensions at most $n-2$. \end{prop}